 you must plan to go natural and make sure it is best decision for you.
 Natural is not easy.
 It is going to take a lot of promise to travel down the kinks and curls road.
 Even though, you may get weary some times throughout the process, you will also experience a sense of freedom and develop and new love for your hair.
 Natural styles are very fun to create.
 During your transition you will begin to realize all the different hair styles and products that are available to try.
 Your natural tresses can be so versatile!

 you need to be prepared for the breakage.
 The breakage will occur at the demarcation line.
 The line of demarcation is where the permed hair and natural hair meet.
 It is important that this area stays moisturized.
-We recommend our kinky straight hair for the blow out look.
+We recommend our kinky straight blow out listed right here for more info.

 This softens the fresh growth, permits for easier handling, and mitigates the danger of breakage.
 It is equally critical to put together protein treatments.
 These hair treatments make stronger your mane and give a safeguard against damage.